Jesus Work Before His Public Ministry

 Jesus’ childhood and youth were years of harmonious development of His physical, mental, and spiritual powers.
 The goal toward which He aspired was to reflect perfectly the character of His Father in heaven.
-And God Almighty gave Jesus the power to perform miracles “Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs” (Acts 2:22).
+As for the ability to work miracles, which some claim that Jesus learned from India, God Almighty gave Jesus the power to perform miracles.
+“Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs” (Acts 2:22).

 In His service,